Propel ATL

-Propel ATL is a sustainable transportation advocacy group in Atlanta, Georgia.
-The organization is the product of a merger between two previous organizations: the Atlanta Bicycle Coalition (ABC) and Pedestrians Educating Drivers on Safety (PEDS) completed in 2021, and renamed to Propel ATL in 2022.
-ABC was founded in 1991 to "create a healthier, more livable Atlanta by making it safer, easier, and more attractive to bicycle for fun, fitness, and transportation."
-Since the merger, the organization has expanded their advocacy from cycling to all forms of sustainable transport.
+Propel ATL is a sustainable transportation advocacy group based in Atlanta, Georgia, that advocates for safer streets for people who walk, bike, ride transit, or use mobility devices.
+The organization was formed through the June 2021 merger of the Atlanta Bicycle Coalition (ABC) and Pedestrians Educating Drivers on Safety (PEDS), and was renamed Propel ATL in May 2022.
+ABC was founded in 1991 to "create a healthier, more livable Atlanta by making it safer, easier, and more attractive to bicycle for fun, fitness, and transportation," while PEDS was founded in 1996 by Sally Flocks to make Georgia communities safer for people on foot.
+In 2019, ABC adopted a strategic plan expanding its advocacy from cycling to all forms of sustainable transportation, a shift formalized by the PEDS merger and 2022 rebrand.
+As of 2024, Propel ATL's executive director is Rebecca Serna, who previously led ABC.

+History

+The Atlanta Bicycle Coalition was founded in 1991, and Pedestrians Educating Drivers on Safety was founded in 1996 by Sally Flocks, who led the organization for 23 years before retiring in 2019.
+In 2020, the two organizations partnered on a campaign that led the City of Atlanta to adopt a Vision Zero traffic-safety resolution.
+ABC and PEDS formally merged on June 17, 2021, and the combined organization adopted the name Propel ATL in May 2022, announced at the organization's annual "Blinkie Awards" ceremony.

 Programs, initiatives, and events

 One of the highest profile programs sponsored by Propel ATL is called Share the Road.
 This public awareness program aims to educate both cyclists and motorists that shared use of the road is safest and most enjoyable for all.
 Propel ATL also teaches Effective Cycling classes as part of its work to educate the public on the benefits of cycling.
 In addition, Propel ATL offers a number of services, like bicycle counts, bicycle valets for events, and bicycle rack projects (in cooperation with Sopo Bicycle Co-op).